Women can get the Covid vaccine at any time after giving birth: Experts | ExBulletin

 Dr. Sujeet Ranjan, Secretary-General of the Food and Nutrition Security Association (CFNS) in New Delhi, states that WHO guidelines allow pregnant and lactating mothers to be vaccinated, but in India vaccination of pregnant women.
 Issues are being discussed, and further deliberation by the National Technical Advisory Group (NTAGI) on vaccination.

-“We hope that the Ministry of Health will soon allow pregnant women to also receive COVID-19 jabs.
+“We hope that the Ministry of Health will soon allow pregnant women to use the Covid-19 jab.
 Many countries have already begun Covid vaccination of pregnant and lactating mothers.
 Currently Scientists are trying to generate enough data to recommend ..
 The effects of either of the two Covid vaccines (Covishield or Covaxin) administered in India on pregnant or lactating women.
 I learned that it has not been tested for efficacy, and side effects.
-Therefore, you must strictly follow the policy advice.
-Ministry of Health. “
+Therefore, you must strictly follow the advice of the policy.
+Ministry of Health, “he said.